IntEL4CoRo/ease_fall_school_2022/README.md

 * Introductory text about the fall school, docker, jupyter
 * Add directory for the other lectures and create a readme at least, if they don't use docker
-* Add Windows Docker install
+* Add Windows Docker install - described shortly in day 3
 * Add Mac Docker install
 * Don't use docker desktop for linux, on windows there's no other option though